rax845163/federatorai-operator/docs/quickstart.md

 For more details, please refer to [AlamedaService CRD document](./crd_alamedaservice.md).

 In addition, users can patch a created _AlamedaService_ CR and **Federator.ai Operator** will react to it.
-For example, by changing the _enableexecution_ field from _true_ to _false_, Alameda recommendation execution components will be uninstalled.
+For example, by changing the _enableExecution_ field from _true_ to _false_, Alameda recommendation execution components will be uninstalled.
 (Alameda is still giving prediction and recommendations.
 GUI can still visualize the result.
 Just the execution part is off)